Internal Orders provide a way of tracking expenses in addition to general ledgers (GLs).

 What do I need to do before I start using Internal Order numbers?

-The success and usefulness of the Internal Order Structure requires planning.
+The success of the Internal Order Structure requires planning.

-- The second step is to identify the reporting needs of the department.
+2) Identify the reporting needs of the department.
 Being consistent with Internal Order and Order Group descriptions will help streamline reporting and will help you identify the Internal Orders and Order Groups you create.
 It is also important to work with other people within your college or department.
 For example, the colleges have developed guidelines for naming Internal Orders and Order Groups, which should be followed to maintain continuity.
-Working with others will also eliminate duplication of reporting structures.

-- Finally, before you can create Internal Orders, you will need to schedule internal order training.
-Internal order training will teach you how to create, change and display internal order numbers.
-You will also learn more about order groups, internal order budgeting, correcting entry errors, reposting transactions and internal order reporting.
-You will be assigned an Order Type at training.
-The Order Type controls Internal Order numbering, security and field displays.
+3) Before you can create Internal Orders, you will need to schedule internal order training.
+Internal order training will teach you how to create, change, and display internal order numbers.